Flowcharting in Excel Series

 - Autoshapes available from the Insert > Shapes gallery don't integrate directly with Smart Art shapes.
 Lines cannot be connected between them, and the formatting tools are separate.

 - If shapes omit text when printed, try Grouping all the shapes before printing.
-This is a bug the exists between Excel 2007 and 2010 and some print drivers.
+This is a bug that exists since Excel 2007, and it is also seen with PDF creation and some print drivers.

 Lastly, Excel is a great tool to create flowchart, and I hope this article was helpful to you.
 Most of the topics covered in this article can be automated using FlowBreeze, and, of course, as its creator, I encourage you to check it out.